jarle/remix-adonisjs-docs/docs/recipes/validate-action-intent.md

 }
 ```

-This doesn't provide much type safety or validation of the incoming payload, leading to a lot of manual checking and potential bugs.
+This works, but doesn't provide much type safety or validation of the incoming payload.
+Let's add some more type safety to our application using VineJS!

 ### Using VineJS for request validation